Jim-Duke/bumbyextras/docs/_hymns/be_thou_my_vision.md

     lines:
     - "Be Thou my wisdom and thou my true word;"
     - "I ever with Thee and Thou with me, Lord."
-    - "Thou my great Fater, I Thy true son;"
+    - "Thou my great Father, I Thy true son;"
     - "Thou in me dwelling, and I with Thee one."
   - name: "Verse 3"
     lines: